West Competition: 1998

 The team began racing in 1998, with then McLaren test-driver Nick Heidfeld and Nicolas Minassian driving.

 Heidfeld was quickly on the pace, qualifying and finishing second on his first outing.
 Over the season, he would win three races, qualify on pole for one more and challenge Juan Pablo Montoya for the title.
 He eventually finished second overall, scoring 58 points to Montoya's 65.

 By contrast, Minassian had a poor season, scoring just 5 points all year.
 He was replaced by Bas Leinders for the final race at the Nürburgring.
 Even though Leinders had qualified 19th, he did not take the start of the race in order to give Heidfeld a chance at winning the title after being pushed down the grid for fuel irregularities.

 1999

 West Competition retained Nick Heidfeld for 1999 and brought in Brazilian Mario Haberfeld to replace Minassian who moved on to the new Kid Jensen Racing team.

 Heidfeld won at winning at Imola, Catalunya, Magny-Cours and the A1-Ring, as well as taking four pole positions on the way to the title.
-His domination of the series was reflected on his winning margin to champsionship runner-up Jason Watt, with Heidfeld amassing 59 points to Watt's 30.
+His domination of the series was reflected on his winning margin to championship runner-up Jason Watt, with Heidfeld amassing 59 points to Watt's 30.

 Haberfeld fared less well, just as Minassian had before him.
 His season would see him fail to qualify five times and retire a further three times.
 On the two occasions he did finish, it was well out of the points, meaning that he finished the season without a classification in the championship.